Dataset Preview

 Menu showing the options when searching for "dataset" after clicking the +New button.

-The Actions menu provides quick access to Foundry tools and operations allowing you to analyze, explore, transform and manage the data.
-Some actions, such as Analyze (in Contour) and Build, are surfaced outside the Actions menu for quick access.
+The All actions dropdown menu provides quick access to Foundry tools and operations, allowing you to analyze, explore, transform, and manage the data.
+Some actions, such as Analyze (in Contour) and Build, are surfaced outside the actions menu for quick access.